 Poorly designed intersections and roadways, as well as poorly placed barriers and traffic signs, can commonly result in unnecessary automobile accidents.
 In such cases, it’s possible for liability to fall on government agencies responsible for the roadway design and maintenance, though in specific cases government immunity may apply.

 Not every automobile accident results in litigation.
 Automobile accidents without injuries or with minor injuries can often be resolved outside of court directly through a motorist’s insurance.
 When an automobile accident does result in litigation, however, it will generally involve another person, though sometimes it will instead involve government agencies or filing a product liability claim against a manufacturer.
-If you have recently been in an accident and believe you may have a case that should come before the court, contact Harvey Walner Law & Associates today for your free consultation.
+If you have recently been in an accident and believe you may have a case that should come before the court, contact Walner Law today for your free consultation.